ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 1. An exact MusicBrainz release ID already embedded in the audio tags.
 2. The tagged MusicBrainz release group's Front image, when the exact release has no Front.
+3. Bandcamp search using album/track and artist, accepting only a strongly matching release and requesting its original-resolution Front image.
-3. A fielded MusicBrainz release search using album, album artist, date, track count, and release format.
+4. A fielded MusicBrainz release search using album, album artist, date, track count, and release format.
-4. Discogs only when `DISCOGS_TOKEN` is configured.
+5. Discogs only when `DISCOGS_TOKEN` is configured.

 The MusicBrainz client identifies itself and spaces API requests to respect the service's one-request-per-second application limit.
 An exact tagged release